Featured in The Copper Press, 23 October, 2159 A.M.

 Near the summit, rescuers spied survivors: twenty traders huddled on a jutting spur, road gone, only sheer drop.
 A single pine bent overhead like a bridge too frail.
 Attempts to throw ropes failed; winds shredded lines.

-Émile’s turning point arrived when a child on the ledge began singing—soft, scared, a lullaby about lions guarding sleepers.
+Émile’s turning point arrived when a child on the ledge began singing.
+Soft, scared, a lullaby about lions guarding dreamers.
 The melody matched the chord he’d heard in the chapel.
-His heart pounded with Jasiri’s earlier message.
+His heart pounded with Jasiri’s earlier revelation.

 He anchored a rope to the bent pine, tested its give.
-The blacksmith grabbed his arm: “Fool, that branch will break.” Émile answered, voice steady: “Then let it break under purpose, not doubt.”
+The blacksmith grabbed his arm: “Don't be a fool, that branch won't hold.” Émile answered, voice steady: “Then let it break under resolve, not doubt.”
 He crossed hand over hand.
 The branch groaned but held.

-On the spur, he passed out flares and coordinated a human chain.
+On the spur, he passed out shard-flares and coordinated a human chain.
 Courage spread—contagious.
 One by one, traders traversed the makeshift lifeline.
 Mid-evacuation, the pine trunk splintered. Émile shoved the last child onto stable ground as the branch snapped, sending him swinging into open air, rope burning palms.
-Jasiri’s name burst from his lips—not as plea, but declaration.
-A gust caught the rope, slamming him against cliff.
-Ribs cracked, but the crew hauled him up.
+Jasiri’s name burst from his lips.
+Not as plea, but as what he thought would be his final declaration.
+A gust caught the rope, slamming him against the cliff.
+His ribs cracked, the pain was blinding.
+He briefly feared he might loose his grip but it tightened again as those he just rescued became his rescuers, hauling him back up.

 Bells in a New Key

-Weeks later Bellweather rang with celebration.
-The mayor praised everyone—but singled out Father Émile’s bravery.
-Yet Émile’s smile was subdued; frivolity no longer felt like full truth.
+Weeks later Clermont rang with celebration.
+The mayor praised everyone, but singled out Father Émile’s bravery.
+Yet Émile’s smile was subdued; frivolity no longer felt like the full truth.

 He convened his congregation beneath the cracked mask idol.
 With trembling hands he removed it, revealing bare wall.
 Gasps echoed.
 “Gabouray taught us to laugh,” he said, “and laughter will always live in this chapel.
 But I have seen peril laughter alone cannot lift.
 I have heard Jasiri’s bell.”

-Some wept; others protested apostasy. Émile knelt, offering the broken idol to the altar steps—not discarded, merely set aside.
+Some wept; others protested apostasy. Émile knelt, offering the broken idol to the altar steps.
+Not discarded, merely set aside.
 He unveiled a new symbol: a small bronze sunburst he’d forged from melted juggling batons.
-It gleamed like dawn through fog.
+It gleamed like dawn's first ray.

-When he struck the chapel bells that evening, their chaotic resonance resolved into a strong, steady triad—notes of courage grounded by a playful overtone.
-Two virtues now harmonised.
+When he struck the chapel bells that evening, their chaotic resonance resolved into a strong, steady triad.
+New notes of courage grounded a familiar and playful undertone.
+Two virtues now harmonized.

 Epilogue: Carnival of Courage